cart Shopping cart You have 0 items Checkout

 Caring for your Jewellery

-Is your silver jewellery looking a little drab?
-Not as shiny and stunning as it was when new?
+Is your silver jewellery looking a bit drab and lack-lustre?

-Follow these simple tips below and your silver jewellery will soon be shining and gleaming!
+Follow these simple tips to have your silver jewellery shining like new:

 During the hot humid summer months when wearing sunscreen or a tinted foundation with sunscreen our jewellery can pay the price as it picks up the oils not only from our, at times, over heated bodies, but also from the use of these products.